-The Academic Advisory Committee is comprised of faculty and administrative staff members.
-The AAC is a decisionmaking body of the University.
-The AAC reviews academic policies and procedures and other academic matters as assigned by the President.
+The Academic Advisory Committee (AAC) is comprised of faculty and administrative staff members.
+The AAC is a decision-making body of the University.
+The AAC reviews academic policies and procedures, curriculum for all programs and other academic matters.
 In addition, the AAC serves as a hearing board for student appeals on academic related issues.
 The AAC can be contacted at AAC@beal.edu.

-Grievance and Appeals Policy
+Student Complaint, Grievance and Appeals Policy